 Certain decisions in life have permanent consequences.
 Alimony can be one of them.
 Regardless of whether you are the party paying alimony, or are the one who will be receiving it, the decisions made in family court impact you for many years to come.

-The battle over alimony requires that your lawyer have a unique combination of skills: litigation readiness; procedural know-how; financial sophistication; and a down-and-dirty understanding of how people structure their affairs to maximize their claim or minimize their potential liability.
+The battle over alimony requires that your lawyer have a unique combination of skills: litigation readiness; procedural know-how; financial sophistication; and an understanding of how people structure their affairs to maximize their claim or minimize their potential liability.

 Depending on your particular circumstances, this may be a fight you cannot avoid.
 And, if you have to go through an alimony case, you need a strong advocate.

 A seasoned trial lawyer, Attorney Heather Bryan can help you achieve the right result in your case.
 After successfully trying high-stakes cases, Heather also understands how an alimony battle can play out in a Polk County courtroom.

 "I understand the importance of financial matters in a family case.
 Simply put, money counts.
 Trust an attorney who will be a strong advocate on your behalf."

 Transitional or “Bridge the Gap” Alimony may be awarded to assist a spouse in transitioning from being married to being single.
 It is designed to assist with identifiable short-term needs not to exceed two years.